jdk01/Getting-and-Cleaning-Data-Course-Project/codebook.md

 # Codebook

-This code book codebook summarises the fields from 'tidy_data.txt'
+This code book codebook summarises the fields from `tidy_data.txt`

 ## Identifiers
-* 'Subject'     : ID of the subject who performed the activity for each window sample.
+* `Subject`     : ID of the subject who performed the activity for each window sample.
 It ranges between 1 to 30
-* 'Activity'    : Name of activity that is performed by the subject when measurement is taken.
+* `Activity`    : Name of activity that is performed by the subject when measurement is taken.
 They are:
                         1. walking
                         2. walking_upstairs
                         3. walking_downstairs